Game Shows on the Macintosh

 Windows emulators.
 I have found a few: some commercial and some made by

-a 64-panel board and only one rebus: “Many hands make light
+graphics, a 64-panel board and only one rebus: “Many hands make

 - Lexi-Cross by Interplay is a futuristic hybrid of Wheel

-player against the computer.
-The cyborg host, Chip Ramsey, looks like
+or one player against the computer.
+The cyborg host, Chip Ramsey, looks

-Bob Goen without his mustache.
-You have to be willing to pretend that
+like Bob Goen without his mustache.
+You have to be willing to pretend

 - You Don’t Know Jack by Berkeley Systems is an offbeat